RoganDawes/P4wnP1_aloa/README.md

   - HID keyboard
   - HID mouse

-Let's take a look into the usage screen of the proper CLI command first:
+Let's take a look into the usage screen of the CLI command, which could bes used to deploy these settings, first:

 ```
 root@kali:~# P4wnP1_cli usb set -h